Collective latest news.

 We chair and facilitate the Dementia Friendly initiative in our town.
 Also travelling across the country for the Alzheimer’s Society talking about it to help other locations to take up the initiative.

-Kew Gardens through the Grow Wild outreach programme work with us as we were their North Wales Community Hub.
+Kew Gardens through the Grow Wild outreach programme work with us as One of their North Wales Community projects via The Morfa Gateway project.

-Healthy Prestatyn Iach are located next door to the Old Library and we work with them on diverse subjects such as social prescribing and health and wellbeing referrals, junior doctor education, flu vaccine sessions and various events.
+Healthy Prestatyn Iach are located next door to the Old Library and we work with them on diverse subjects such as social prescribing and health and wellbeing referrals, junior doctor education, flu vaccine sessions and various health and wellbeing events.

 Flexible room hire is available for a variety of community uses during the week.